r-fukutoku/CS_Data_Visualization/index.md

 ## Analysis Methodologies:
 All movies with zero vote counts were removed from the subset data, and all movie data of the dataframe was separated into seven subsets of 20-year span by extracting first four digits from the release_date column.
-Then, I created visualizations of popularity and vote average correlation with the color differentiations based on the vote counts.
-The popularity values were calculated in log10 for the better visualizations since the values vary over a wide range, from 0.000001 to 547.488298.
+Then, the visualizations were created to analyze three correlations between popularity and vote average, vote count and vote average, and vote count and popularity.
+The popularity values were calculated in logarithm of 10 for the better visualizations since the values vary over a wide range, from 0.000001 to 547.488298.

 - A hexbin plot just of log(popularity) vs vote_average, The hexbin plot bins the individual points by where they fall on the plot, and will show areas of high density and will better resolve the data.